PratikKeniBA/Hotel-PMS-Implementation-Case-Study/02_Business_Analysis/BRD.md

 ### Business Value
-Reduces the risk of incorrect room commitments and improves front-office decision-making.
+Reduces the risk of incorrect room commitments and improves front office decision-making.

 ---

-## BR-003 — Room Allocation
+## BR 003: Room Allocation

 The hotel requires the ability to assign rooms to arriving guests based on room type, availability and operational